What You Should Know About Hearing Amplifiers

 The Groove from Otofonix

 The Groove from Otofonix is highly customizable and easy to set up.
-Users can only make adjustments from the app, but it allows users to change volume, turn on noise cancellation, and choose an environmental mode.
+Users can use the app or physical rocker switch to change volume or choose between one of four environmental modes.
 The app even features a hearing test so users can make adjustments as their hearing changes over time.
-Many ear domes also make the Groove physically customizable.
+Four different ear domes also make the Groove physically customizable to fit different ear shapes and sizes.

-The Groove has a rechargeable battery with a 10-hour battery life.
+The Groove has a rechargeable battery with a 15 to 18-hour battery life.
 The company touts the hearing amplifier’s small size (nearly invisible) and comfortable design (lightweight with a variety of ear domes).
 For those who struggle to find a hearing amplifier that feels comfortable, the Groove may be the perfect fit.

 Overview of the Groove from Otofonix